-Discover student loans not only offer competitive interest rates and no fees, but they also offer something no other student loan company does: a cash reward worth 1 percent of your loan balance if you maintain a 3.0 grade point average (GPA) or the equivalent.
+Discover student loans not only offer competitive interest rates and no fees, but they also offer something no other student loan company does: a cash reward worth 1% on each new Discover student loan if you maintain a 3.0 grade point average (GPA) or the equivalent.

 Keep reading to learn whether Discover student loan perks are right for you.